maxtuno/HESS-SAT-COMPLETE/README.md

 Thanks to all my supporters across the ages, with special mention of all people of http://www.foresta.io, ofcourse Daniel Mattes, and my loved wife.

-This software and is released with MIT licence:
+This software is released with MIT licence:

     usage: hess-sat cnf-instance